Australia men's national soccer team: 2022 FIFA World Cup resurgence

 Australia took part in the 2022 FIFA World Cup qualification, which they entered in the second round, in which they faced Kuwait, Jordan, Nepal and Chinese Taipei.
 Australia dominated the group with eight wins out of eight to reach the third round, where it faced Saudi Arabia, Japan, China, Oman and Vietnam.
 After a start with three straight wins over China, Vietnam and Oman, Australia then won only one game, against Vietnam, in their final seven matches, being held thrice and losing three more, finishing third in the group.
 It then had to rely on fourth round playoffs.
 Due to the COVID-19 pandemic, all of Australia's playoffs were centralised in Doha.
 The Socceroos began their quest with a 2–1 win over the United Arab Emirates, to face fifth place CONMEBOL qualification finisher Peru, a rematch of the 2018 FIFA World Cup.
-This time around, Australia held Peru goalless, before winning on penalties to qualify for the World Cup in Qatar.
+This time around, Australia held Peru goalless, before winning on penalties to qualify for the FIFA World Cup in Qatar.

 Australia was drawn in group D along with France, Denmark and Tunisia.
-Australia's qualification also meant that the Asian confederation had the largest number of teams in their World Cup history, with six countries qualifying.
+Australia's qualification also meant that the Asian confederation had the largest number of teams in their FIFA World Cup history, with six countries qualifying.